 Mr. Hunn brings over 30 years of library experience to his job at DTS, with particular strengths in public services and information technologies.
-He is a member of the American Theological Library Association and the Association of Christian Librarians.
+He is a member of the American Theological Library Association, the Association of Christian Librarians and past president of the Southwestern Area Theological Library Association.
+He is especially interested in developing online resources and services to meet the needs of students.
 His goal for his role as a theological librarian is best stated in his own words.
 “Theological libraries are operating in a rapidly changing environment.
 The social context of education is changing.
 Pedagogy is changing.
 Information delivery systems are changing.
 The library must learn to serve both new online/extension programs and traditional residential campus programs.
 We must integrate digital resources with traditional analog/paper resources.
 We must find ways to adapt library services without following foolish and wasteful fads.”
 His wife, Debbie, is also a librarian.
-They have spent over ten years working with troubled youth detained by the juvenile justice system.
-They are inveterate walkers, and you can see them walking around the campus daily come rain or shine.
+Since 1998 they have volunteered together to help youth detained by the Dallas county juvenile justice system.
+They are inveterate walker and you can see them walking around the campus daily come rain or shine.

 - Socio-economic factors often associated with juvenile crime